joelparkerhenderson/demo-rust-axum/README.md

 Have an idea, suggestion, or feedback?
 Let us know via GitHub issues.

+## Introduction

+This demo shows how to:

+* Create a project using Rust and the axum web framework.

+* Create axum router routes and their handler functions.

+* Create responses with HTTP status code OK and HTML text.

+* Create functionality for HTTP GET, PUT, POST, DELETE.

+* Use axum extractors for query parameters and path parameters.

+* Create a data store and access it using RESTful routes.

 ## 1. Hello, World!

 Create a typical new Rust project: